yc22305/CubeSat/README.md

    TX <---> RX0 (pin 0)

 ##### [NOTE:]
 Actually, which TX and RX on DUE are used is up to you, but TX0 and RX0 are defult in "rosserial_arduino" package.
-How to modify the transmitting pins will be instructed in the "rosserial" section.
+How to modify these UART pins will be instructed in the "rosserial" section.

 #### \<Step2:\> Create the corresponding virtual port:
 A virtual port is created to be bound with our HC-05.
 Before that, tools for bluetooth management are needed to be installed: